luke5sky/discontinued-telegram-skill/README.md

 ## Description
 A skill to connect a telegram bot to MyCroft.

-You need to create a telegram bot (via BotFather) and save the Bot Token on home.mycroft.ai under skill settings.
+You need to create a telegram bot (via BotFather) and save the Bot Token, your ChatID and your MyCroft Device name on home.mycroft.ai under skill settings.

 After this restart your MyCroft Unit.